 };

-In the code above, we have an array of user objects with their corresponding posts.
-This information will be used to seed our in-memory database once it is instantiated.
+This code has an array of user objects with their corresponding posts.
+This information will be used to seed your in-memory database once it is instantiated.

-The next task is to set up our mock MongoDB database server.
+Now, set up your mock MongoDB database server.
 In the src

 folder, create a new file named database.js